pubkey/rxdb/docs/RxSchema.md

 ## Indexes
-RxDB supports second indexes which are defined at the schema-level of the collection.
+RxDB supports secondary indexes which are defined at the schema-level of the collection.
 To add a simple index, add `index: true` to any fieldName.
 To add compound-indexes, add them in an array to a `compoundIndexes`-field at the top-level of the schema-definition.